El Niño early impacts — Timor-Leste and Pacific

 The AHP Response

-The AHP response includes an AUD $2.4 million investment in immediate preparedness activities and $600,000 in pre-positioned response funding for the region.
+The AHP response included an AUD $2.4 million investment in immediate preparedness activities and $600,000 in pre-positioned response funding for the region.

-Activities will be led by AHP partners engaged in the Disaster READY program across Papua New Guinea, Solomon Islands, Fiji, Vanuatu and Timor-Leste.
+Activities were led by AHP partners engaged in the Disaster READY program across Papua New Guinea, Solomon Islands, Fiji, Vanuatu and Timor-Leste.

 • Timor-Leste: repair and improvements to water infrastructure; food security and livelihoods initiatives such as the provision of drought-resilient vegetable and crop seeds and training on resilient agricultural practices such as terracing and composting; scaling up support to Village Savings and Loans Associations to enhance economic resilience; and increasing community knowledge and understanding on how to conserve water and deal with the drought.

-• Fiji: communities will be supported to develop drought response plans, learn about resilient agricultural techniques, and to rehabilitate forests in catchment areas.
-Psychosocial support training will also help communities cope with the impacts of El Niño weather events.
+• Fiji: communities were supported to develop drought response plans, learn about resilient agricultural techniques, and to rehabilitate forests in catchment areas.
+Psychosocial support training helped communities cope with the impacts of El Niño weather events.

-• PNG: cash and voucher distribution to support community drought preparedness, community drought response plans with a focus on the needs of women, youth and people with disabilities, climate smart agriculture training, community nutrition education and awareness-raising, improvements to WASH and support for organisations of people with disabilities to be better connected to provincial government disaster authorities.
+• PNG: cash and voucher distribution supported community drought preparedness, community drought response plans with a focus on the needs of women, youth and people with disabilities were created, climate smart agriculture training, community nutrition education and awareness-raising supported resilience.

-• Solomon Islands: community drought response plans, and forest rehabilitation in catchments.
+• Solomon Islands: community drought response plans were created and new WASH facilities supported.

 • Vanuatu: installation of water wells in dry areas, support to establish and continue community kitchens that commenced during the Tropical Cyclone Lola response.

-All six AHP lead ANGOs are participating in the response.
+All six AHP lead ANGOs participated in the response.

-The $600,000 response fund will support the AHP to activate quickly if any of the five countries above face a crisis or disaster due to the El Niño system.
-This flexible draw-down fund can also be used for targeted El Niño response activities in non-Disaster READY countries.
+The $600,000 response fund supported the AHP to activate quickly if any of the five countries above face a crisis or disaster due to the El Niño system.
+It was activated two times.

 Previous